 How is the GPA framework delivered?

-The GPA framework is an experiential course that is led by a GP at the practice.
-The GP will work through the competencies within the framework with the GPA, and the GPA will write up evidence gained to show competent and understanding, for them to mark and sign off.
-The GP may return with comments and feedback, this is normal and gives the GPA an opportunity to improve submitted work.
+The GPA framework is an in-house experiential programme that is led by a GP at the practice.
+The GP will work through the competencies within the framework with the GPA, and the GPA will write up evidence gained to show competency and understanding, for the GP to mark and sign off.
+The GP may return the work with comments and feedback; this is normal and gives the GPA an opportunity to improve submitted work.

-You will need to dedicate one full day a week to the programme.
-Half a day working through the competencies, writing up your work, uploading and cross referencing your evidence onto your portfolio, and half a day gaining firsthand experience with your GP mentor/secondary mentor/nurse/secretary etc. You may find your GP mentor will second you to the practice nurse or others in the team to help you train in areas relating to simple clinical duties, such as blood pressures but the GP mentor will be responsible for signing you off as competent.
-This can take time and we recommend that this is done regularly and not left to the end of the framework.
-We would expect work to be reviewed frequently, so timings are important.
-We will offer an element of funding to the practice for this mentor/marking time.
+The practice will need to allocate one full day a week to the rota, for the GPA to dedicate time to the programme.
+Half a day working through the competencies, writing up work/reports, uploading and cross-referencing evidence onto the portfolio, and half a day gaining firsthand experience with the GP mentor/secondary mentor/nurse/secretary etc. The GP mentor may second you to the practice nurse or others in the team to help train in areas relating to simple clinical duties, such as blood pressures but the GP mentor will be responsible for signing you off as competent.

 What funding is available?

-This is a NSHE fully funded project.
-The practice will be eligible for £2120 in total; £1,700 per applicant, to cover backfill for the learner doing 1 day a week of study/training for 6 months and, in recognition of the clinical time given to support learners there is a further training grant of £420.
-This funding may also be used to contribute towards any training outlay, such as phlebotomy, you may decide to undertake.
-50% of the funding will be paid to the practice on receipt of application form/DBS etc, receipt of signed MOU, completion of the pre-evaluation survey and confirmation of uploaded evidence.
+This is a NSHE fully funded programme.
+The practice will be eligible for £2120 in total (for the full programme, £630 for the reduced admin curriculum); £1,700 per applicant, to cover backfill for the learner doing 1 day a week of study/training for 9 months and in recognition of the clinical time given to support learners, there is a further training grant of £420.
+This funding may also be used to contribute towards any training outlay, such as phlebotomy or care certificate for example.
+50% of the funding will be paid to the practice on receipt of application form/DBS etc, receipt of signed MOU, completion of the pre-evaluation survey and evidence being uploaded onto the Learning Assist platform timely.
 The remaining 50% will be paid on successful completion of the GPA programme and post evaluation survey.

 How to Apply